YottaDB/YDBDoc/ProgGuide/extrout.rst

 To facilitate Call-Ins to M routines, the YottaDB distribution directory ($ydb_dist) contains the following files:

 * libyottadb.so - A shared library that implements the YottaDB run-time system, including the Call-In API.
 If Call-Ins are used from a standalone C/C++ program, this library needs to be explicitly linked into the program.
-See “Building Standalone Programs”, which describes the necessary linker options on each supported platforms.
+See :ref:`building-standalone-programs`, which describes the necessary linker options on each supported platforms.
 * yottadb - The YottaDB startup program that dynamically links with libyottadb.so.
 * libyottadb.h - A C-header file containing the declarations of Call-In API.